parasaurolophus/node-red-zwave-js-example/README.md

 from this flow or by other operations within the Z-Wave network, it transmits a status message over the Z-Wave network which is received by the Z-Wave controller.
-That causes the controller to emit a message from the serial port to which the _ZWave Controller_ node is listening in _Node-RED_.
+That causes the controller to emit a message from the serial port to which the _ZWave Controller_ node is listening in Node-RED.
 In this example, messages which report the current value of a binary switch (command class 37) used to update an in-memory data model of the current state of all Z-Wave devices, which is then forwarded to the _websocket out_ node for processing by a